Jdesiree112/Technical_Portfolio/DOCS/philosophy.md

-Here's an integrated version that combines both sections into a cohesive philosophy statement:

 ## Philosophy

 AI has established itself as a prevalent tool across industries and in the daily lives of millions worldwide.
 As a prompt engineer in this rapidly expanding field, I recognize my critical role in developing and refining AI systems to be not only helpful but also safe, honest, and aligned with organizational values and culture.